Report COVID-19 Infection, Symptoms, or Exposure

 - Per Los Angeles County Department of Public Health guidelines, occupancy of the residence halls will remain limited to students who have no alternative housing options.
 Students will be placed in single occupancy rooms with private bathrooms.

 - The university will continue to provide technical support, including access to computer equipment and training, for students who need it.

 - For the remainder of the academic year, limited activities will be considered for athletics in line with LA County Department of Public Health, NCAA, and Southern California Intercollegiate Athletic Association (SCIAC) guidelines.

 - Students experiencing difficulty with the online learning environment should contact their department chair, dean, or email@example.com.

-- All campus events through the spring semester / term will be suspended, postponed, or moved online, including commencement and athletics events.
+- All campus events through the summer term will be suspended, postponed, or moved online.

-- All university-sponsored student and employee travel scheduled through the spring semester / term will be canceled unless approved by senior leaders.
+- All university-sponsored student and employee travel scheduled through the January 2021 will be canceled unless approved by senior leaders.

 - Individuals with any questions about COVID-19 may call 909-448-1100.